jeanbaptistemora/fluidattacks-universe2/doc/index.rst

 .. code:: bash

-  user@PC:~/continuous$ fluid resources --pull-repos <subscription-name>
+  continuous$ fluid resources --pull-repos <subscription-name>

 This one could also be executed inside the selected subscription folder

 .. code:: bash

-  user@PC:~/continuous/subscriptions/subscription$ fluid resources --pull-repos
+  continuous/subscriptions/subscription$ fluid resources --pull-repos

 This command will ask for okta credentials.